depleur/patience/README.md

 - Write clear and concise commit messages.
 - Include documentation and comments where necessary.
 - Test your changes thoroughly before submitting a pull request.

+## Known Issues

+On MacOS, Tkinter can be a slower, resulting in jerkier movements.
+I am aware of this [issue](https://github.com/python/cpython/issues/87677) and there is little I can do to solve it.
+This maybe local to MacOS 14 (Sonoma), or MacOS in general.

 ## License